 with increased security, including performing monitored and guarded

-concentrate transport from the mine to point of sale, 24-hours-a-day, seven-days-a-week GPS (global positioning system) tracking,
+concentrate transport from the mine to point of sale, 24-hour-a-day, seven-day-a-week GPS (global positioning system) tracking,

 having all transport trucks now travel together in a convoy non-stop to